2018-08-06 重点归纳

 He starts by taking step East and

-step North, ending at
+step North, ending at after

 steps and about to head West.